TalAloni/SMBLibrary/SMBLibrary/Readme.txt

 About SMBLibrary:
 =================
-SMBLibrary is an open-source C# SMB 1.0/CIFS 1.0 server implementation.
+SMBLibrary is an open-source C# SMB 1.0/CIFS 1.0, SMB 2.0 and SMB 2.1 server implementation.
 SMBLibrary gives .NET developers an easy way to share a directory / file system / virtual file system, with any operating system that supports the SMB protocol.
 SMBLibrary shares can be accessed from any Windows version since Windows NT 4.0.